-For this standard scenario (AU-STS 7), the operational volume and the ground risk buffer must be located in a sparsely populated environment.
+For this standard scenario (AU-STS 4), the operational volume and the 1:1 ground risk buffer must be located in a sparsely populated environment.

-The applicant must have documented practices and procedures that detail how BVLOS operations are planned and conducted, including:
+The applicant must have documented practices and procedures that detail how BVLOS operations are planned and conducted including how overflight of identified dwellings is avoided.